-Therapeutic & Healing Honey for Healthier Skin
+Therapeutic & Healing Honey for Skin Care

 In my quest for natural allergy remedies, I followed some medical study advice and purchased a large locally produced jar of honey.
 Studies do show that honey that is harvested in the region you live in will help curb your allergies, and that you should purchase a new jar every year because the pollen process changes from time to time.
 While I couldn't stomach the idea of swallowing a teaspoon of honey every day, I did periodically find ways to add it to my diet.